python-microservices/pyms/docs/configuration.md

 # Configuration

 Each microservice needs a config file in yaml or json format to work with it.
-This configuration contain the Flask configuration of your project and the [Services](services.md).
+This configuration contains the Flask settings of your project and the [Services](services.md).

 a simple configuration file could be a config.yaml: